ffoodd/a11y.css/README.md

 ## Disabling tests

 It is possible to disable some specific tests if you build your own `a11y.css` file.
-USe the following mixins:
+Use the following mixins:

 * `disable-errors($keys...)`
 * `disable-advices($keys...)`